nmaupu/gocube/README.md

 - generate PNG image given many parameters
 - generate PDF with all your favorites algs

+# Installation

+Download a release, unzip and you are good to go !

 # How to use it ?

 ## Command line help